jaquilino/jaquilino.github.io/about.markdown

 Yes, I am coming up on my 40th year anniversary of C programming.
 Along the way becoming experienced at C++, Java, Perl, Python, and Javascript.

+My expertise has been primarily in the area of data communications and networking.

 This "blog" just contains a random set of observations and opinions with no specific theme.

 It does, however, use a typographical theme.